SuperOfficeDocs/superoffice-docs/release-notes/10.3/admin/index.md

 description: Release notes.
 What's new in SuperOffice 10.3
 keywords: Settings and maintenance, system design, web panel, screen designer, request type, Trigger dialog
-author: SuperOffice AS – Research and Development so.date: 06.11.2024
+author: SuperOffice AS – Research and Development
+date: 06.11.2024
-so.version: 10.3
+version: 10.3
-so.topic: reference
+topic: reference
-so.audience: settings
+audience: settings
-so.audience.tooltip: Settings and maintenance
+audience_tooltip: Settings and maintenance
 ---

 # New and improved Settings and maintenance